diskoverdata/diskover-docs/source_files/user_analytics_reports.md

 #### How to Customize Reports

-The reports tool comes with sample queries and drop-down list options, but both can be customized (instructions to come) by someone with an admin account.
+The Reports analytics comes with sample queries, but those [queries can be customized](https://docs.diskoverdata.com/diskover_configuration_and_administration_guide/#reports) by someone with and admin account.

+The following report provides an example configured by **_order status_** when using the [Xytech Order Status Plugin](https://docs.diskoverdata.com/diskover_user_guide_companion_aja_media_edition/#xytech-order-status-plugin).